 Model risk management: Vital to regulatory and business sustainability

-By Sridhar Sourirajan, Director, Model Risk Management, SAS
+By Sridhar Sourirajan, Director, Risk Product Portfolio and Strategy, SAS

 Analytical models are the lifeblood of modern financial institutions.
 Throughout their life cycles, they affect the needs of many different stakeholders across the organization.
-Adverse consequences result if business decisions are made as a result of misinformed or incorrect model use.
+Adverse consequences result if business decisions are made as a result of misinformed or incorrect model use – especially during times of stress.

-Accordingly, financial institutions are marshaling their resources to address a variety of analytics and governance challenges underlying current and emerging business and regulatory requirements.
+Accordingly, financial institutions increasingly recognize the need to marshal their resources to address a variety of analytics and governance challenges underlying current and emerging business and regulatory requirements.
 As they do, model risk management becomes a pivotal competency.
 Historically, models were developed in silos without enterprise-level governance, leading to inconsistencies in data quality, quantitative methodology, model usage and validation processes.
 It is these shortcomings that model risk management is specifically designed to address.

 The rise of model risk management

 Following the 2008 crisis, regulators significantly increased their focus on model risk management.
 The US Federal Reserve’s regulation SR 11-7 mandates bank holding companies (BHCs) manage and control risk associated with models by using rigorous design, implementation and validation techniques.
-Model risk management is therefore a critical component of CCAR (Comprehensive Capital Analysis and Review) processes, and banks are required to submit documented evidence of compliance with model governance policies and procedures, model approvals by management, and evidence of effective challenges and their resolution.
+Model risk management became a critical component of stress testing programs, such as Comprehensive Capital Analysis and Review (CCAR) in the US and the European Banking Authority (EBA) EU-wide stress test.
+In these cases, banks must submit documented evidence of compliance with model governance policies and procedures, model approvals by management, and evidence of effective challenges and their resolutions.

-In fact, beyond BHCs, financial institutions across the board, from asset managers to insurance providers, understand they must do a better job managing analytical models at the core of their investment, capital allocation, business performance, risk management and compliance processes.
+Beyond BHCs, financial institutions across the board – from asset managers to insurance providers – are recognizing that they must do a better job managing analytical models at the core of their investment, capital allocation, business performance, risk management and compliance processes.

 Relying on legacy systems and processes: What can possibly go wrong?